BANDAGING (Definition, Purpose, General Principles, Types and Techniques)

 Repeat around heal to right temple following previous pattern until both eyes

-• Ear-mastoid bandage: bandage with 2
+are covered - Ear-mastoid bandage: bandage with 2

 feet width and 5 yards length is required make circular turns around head above